Anthropophage

-Accounts

-People spell this creature's name in several different ways, 'anthropophagi' or 'anthropophage' being two examples.

-Herodotus first wrote of androphagoi in his Histories, where he described them as one of several tribes near Scythia.
-An extra note indicates that the androphagoi are cannibals, as reflected in their name:

-Pliny the Elder later wrote in his Naturalis Historia that the same cannibals near Scythia wore the scalps of men on their chest.

-Ammianus Marcellinus wrote in his Res Gestae a description of the Anthropophagi.
+Origin

+The Anthropophagi might have been inspired by the Scythian tribe of the Androphagi described by the Ancient Greek author Herodotus of Halicarnassus.

+Ephraim Chambers' Cyclopædia says "Many, some say most, of the Savages are Anthropophagi."

 In literature

-It is likely that the ancient Greek account influenced later writers.
-The most famous usage appears in William Shakespeare's Othello:
+The most famous usage of the Anthropophagi appears in William Shakespeare's Othello:

-Shakespeare makes yet another reference to the cannibalist anthropophagus in the Merry Wives of Windsor:
+Shakespeare makes another reference to the cannibalist anthropophagus in the Merry Wives of Windsor:

 T.H.
 White also features the Anthropophagi as Robin Hood's enemies in his novel The Sword in the Stone:

 American novelist Rick Yancey incorporates the myths of the Anthropophagi in his 2010 release The Monstrumologist.